-My career has been dedicated to using empirical social science to strengthen governance and improve policies for society and public health.
+My career has been dedicated to using empirical social science to inform evidence-based policy and improve health and socioeconomic outcomes.

 I completed my PhD in Political Science from the University of Pennsylvania in 2024, focusing on political economy and health policy.
-My dissertation, The Politics of Regulating Data Privacy in the American Political Economy, explored the history of Federal anti-discrimination and privacy protections in health information systems.
+My dissertation, The Politics of Regulating Data Privacy in the American Political Economy, explored the history and role of health insurers in shaping Federal health data privacy regulations.

-From 2014-2017, I was a researcher at MEF Associates in Washington, DC where I provided technical assistance for impact evaluation and monitoring for public assistance programs, health workforce education and training, and other active labor market policies.
-I earned my B.A. cum laude from Smith College (Government and Economics) in Northampton, MA.
+From 2014-2017, I worked in program evaluation as a researcher at MEF Associates in Washington, DC where I provided technical assistance for impact evaluation and monitoring for public assistance programs, health workforce education and training, and other active labor market interventions.
+I earned my B.A. cum laude in Government and Economics from Smith College.

 Painting plein air in Patagonia, Argentina